datasets/inflation/README.md

 They are parsed via the script **inflation2datapackage.py** located in scripts.

-## Usage of cpi2datapackage.py
+## Usage of inflation2datapackage.py

     usage: inflation2datapackage.py [-h] [-o filename] [source]

-    convert WorldBank CPI data to a data package resource
+    convert WorldBank Inflation data to a data package resource

     positional arguments:
       source                source file to generate output from